Aleppo: Syrian regime forces seize most of old city

 Overall, the rebels hold only about a quarter of war-ravaged eastern Aleppo, residents and activists inside the city told CNN on Wednesday.

-As of Wednesday morning, the Syrian army had retaken the key area of al-Shaar and most of the neighborhoods in the old city, including Aghyor, al-Farafrah and Bab al-Hadeed, they said.
+As of Wednesday morning, the Syrian army had retaken the key area of al-Shaar and most of the neighborhoods in the old city, including Agheour, al-Farafrah and Bab al-Hadeed, they said.

-Activists with the Aleppo Media Center said some parts "fell by default because the rebel fighters withdrew from them."
+Activists with the Aleppo Media Center said some parts "fell by default because the rebel fighters withdrew."

 Other neighborhoods had already fallen in recent days as government forces, backed by a brutal aerial bombardment, pushed into areas held by the rebels for more than four years.